 Our biggest splurges were the venue and food by far, which accounted for the bulk of our final budget.
 Those were also two areas that we couldn't technically cut many corners on, as the venue provides food.
 With that being said, I'd always suggest asking the venue about any additional options if you need to, even though it may appear “mandatory.”
 For example, when I sat down and simply said we had to cut costs or things weren't going to work, new options were explored and we were able to save several thousand dollars.
 IT NEVER HURTS TO ASK!

 What was your favorite detail?

 I liked most of our decorations because seeing them all together brought to mind the considerable amount of the time and hardwork that went into them.
 I was probably most pleased with our centerpieces.

 What is the most memorable moment of your day?

 By the time our ceremony rolled around, we were all exhausted from such a long day already, plus hours of photos.
 My most memorable moment would still be making it down the aisle.
-Eric was sweating like I couldn’t believe.
+Eric was sweating like I couldn't believe.
 I remember looking down as his boutonniere and seeing the flowers shaking.
 I was sure he was going to actually pass out!
-With our ceremony having been moved inside, the lights were a little bright and hot that were set up in the venue.
+With our ceremony having been moved inside, the lights were a little bright and hot that was set up in the venue.
 Our “first look” session earlier in the day was also very memorable.